jamesshao8/portapack-havoc-modified/README.md

-# Latest/Best firmware for H3/H3SE?
+# Latest/Best firmware for H3/H3 SE?

 **Most useful features of portapack are chosen and included in my version of firmware.**

-**However, features below are only available in my firmware on H3/H3SE.**
+**However, features below are only available in my firmware on H3/H3 SE.**